akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Local snapshot store
 --------------------

-Local snapshot store plugin config entry is ``akka.persistence.snapshot-store.local`` and it writes snapshot files to the local filesystem.
+Local snapshot store plugin config entry is ``akka.persistence.snapshot-store.local``.
+It writes snapshot files to the local filesystem.
 Enable this plugin by defining config property:

 .. includecode:: ../scala/code/docs/persistence/PersistencePluginDocSpec.scala#leveldb-snapshot-plugin-config

 The default storage location is a directory named ``snapshots`` in the current working directory.
 This can be changed by configuration where the specified path can be relative or absolute: